Who should take this course?

 What will you learn?

-- Self rescue
+- Self rescue and managing your own stress

-- Recognizing and managing stress in other divers
+- Recognizing stress and problems in other divers

-- Emergency management and equipment
+- Emergency management and the use of rescue equipment

-- Rescuing panicked divers
+- Assisting panicked divers

-- Rescuing unresponsive divers
+- Rescuing unresponsive divers at the surface and underwater

 How can you start learning now?